Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 Fertility Health Writer at FertilitySmart

-Marina Carter is a specialist health writer with nearly a decade of experience in reproductive health, fertility nutrition, and evidence-based conception support.
+Marina Carter is a specialist health writer with nearly a decade of experience in reproductive health, fertility nutrition, and research-informed conception support.
 She has authored over 30 in-depth articles for FertilitySmart, translating peer-reviewed research into clear, practical guidance for individuals and couples on their fertility journey.
 Read full bio →